gamc-core/ENDO/README.md

 Origin node currently exposed.

-Captures structural execution as irreversible records across bounded regimes, producing append-only history and generational closure.
+Captures execution as irreversible records across bounded regimes, producing append-only history and generational closure.

 Other nodes are not publicly exposed.